Overture Center to require COVID-19 booster or negative test to enter

 An exception will be made for those who have been vaccinated, but are not eligible for the booster, the center said.
 They’ll only need to show proof of getting the first round of vaccinations, and a negative test won’t be required.

-"Our goal is to keep our patrons, artists, employees and volunteers as safe as possible while in our building," the Overture Center said.
+“Our goal is to keep our patrons, artists, employees and volunteers as safe as possible while in our building,” the Overture Center said in a statement.

 The new rule will be reevaluated in mid-March, the center said.

-Those who got the Pfizer or Moderna vaccines became eligible for boosters six months after their second dose, according to the Centers for Disease Control and Prevention.
-Those who got the Johnson & Johnson vaccine became eligible after two months.
-Everyone ages 12 and older are eligible for boosters.
+Those who got the Pfizer or Moderna vaccines are eligible for boosters six months after their second dose, according to the Centers for Disease Control and Prevention.
+Those who got the Johnson & Johnson vaccine are eligible after two months.
+Everyone age 12 and older is eligible for boosters.

 If someone is eligible for a booster and hasn’t gotten it yet, proof of a negative test will also be required, the Overture Center said.